 5. Stand away from the building at the designated safe refuge area.
 Student Housing or Public Safety staff will inform students when they may return to the building.
 Designated safe refuge areas are as follows:

-i.
-Sunken Gardens- Del Rey North, Del Rey South, Desmond, Rosecrans, Whelan, Doheny, Palm North Hall, and Palm South Apartments.
+a.
+Sunken Gardens: Del Rey North, Del Rey South, Desmond, Rosecrans, Whelan, Doheny, Palm North Hall, and Palm South Apartments.

-ii.
-Alumni Mall- McKay, Hannon Apartments, Tenderich Apartments.
+b.
+Alumni Mall: McKay, Hannon Apartments, Tenderich Apartments.

-iii.
-O’Malley Lawn- McCarthy, Rains, O’Malley Apartments, Leavey 4 Apartments, Leavey 5 Apartments, Leavey 6 Apartments.
+c.
+O’Malley Lawn: McCarthy, Rains, O’Malley Apartments, Leavey 4 Apartments, Leavey 5 Apartments, Leavey 6 Apartments.

-C. If a fire is outside your room/apartment and it is unsafe to exit:
+C. If a fire is outside your residential space and it is unsafe to exit:

 1. Crack a window and remain near the opened window.